Frederick Barrett 2 Jan 1810 Oxford - Dec

 John Barrett, stable-keeper is recorded in the Register of

 participated in the "Beating of the Bounds" on Ascension Day,

-'half-sister' derives from my conversation with a researcher at Oxford
+'half-sister' derives from my conversation with a librarian at Oxford

 who had found evidence to suggest that John Barrett had been

-married before and to a 'Susannah' so it follows that this half sister
+married before to a Susanna, so it follows that this half

 May 28 The Oxford Journal reported : Frederick Barrett (17?),